Select an OCR site

-The new Cambridge Progression suite of qualifications is now accredited.
-They're available from Entry Level to Level 2 and focus on the fundamentals of adult learning in English and Maths - core skills and knowledge, simple assessment and a framework of bite-sized, credit-based units.
+The new Cambridge Progression suite of qualifications are now available from Entry Level to Level 2 and focus on the fundamentals of adult learning in English and Maths - core skills and knowledge, simple assessment and a framework of bite-sized, credit-based units.

 The qualifications have been designed for students aged 16+ and can be delivered as a stand-alone programme or provide the foundation for other programmes of study such as English and maths GCSE or Functional Skills.

 The qualifications are approved for students aged 14+ and currently recognised for delivery in England and Northern Ireland.